Mexico City Gay Travel

 Expect a bustling crowd at El Almacén.
 Fun lighting and a spacious area to dance make this gay bar a great option to start your night.
 Everyone here was very friendly.

 At the door, El Almacén charges a cover of 50 Pesos, which includes two drinks.
 This is about the best drink special you’ll find at a gay bar in Mexico City.
 On weekends, they have two-for-one cocktail specials for 80 Pesos.

 It’s hard to try them all, so you’ll have to choose between some great spots.
 Here are some other CDMX gay bars that deserve a mention, although I wasn’t able pay these a visit myself.

 Last but not least is Cabaré-Tito Punto y Aparte, a smaller and lesser-known gay bar in Zona Rosa.
 You’ll probably hear a bunch of people singing from outside the bar as you walk down Calle Amberes.
 If you try this one out, send wolfyy an email sharing what you think.

 Gay Bars To Skip

-Since Mexico City has so many gay bars and you’ll need to weed a few out, I’ll start you off with some spots that didn’t impress me.
+Since Mexico City has so many gay bars, I’ll help you narrow your choices by mentioning some spots that didn’t impress me.

 I checked out Gayta Pussy Bar to see what it’s like, but I can’t say I would return.
 The space is very run down and I didn’t feel comfortable in the crowd.
 There didn’t seem to be any sense of community here.
 The presence shown online did not at all match the reality of the bar.

 A few steps away is a spot called Macho Dance Bar.
-I don’t have anything negative to say about this place, but I wouldn’t exactly recommend you visit.
-It just seemed a bit rambunctious, but not in a good way.
+While I don’t have anything specifically negative to say about this place, I wouldn’t exactly recommend it.
+The bar just seemed a bit rambunctious, but not in a good way.